The Premier League is five games in and it’s already shaping up to be one of the most competitive yet but whos favourite for the drop?

 The Baggies finished second place in The Championship last season, so will naturally be one of the favourites to go down.
 They were last in the Premier League in 2017/18.
 They are a well established Premier League side having spent eight seasons there before relegation.

-They haven’t brought in any new faces yet, other than signing Matheus Pereira on a permanent.
-They do however have a lot of experienced Premier League players in their side like Charlie Austin, Kieran Gibbs and Chris Brunt.
+They didn’t bring in any marquee signings, other than signing Matheus Pereira on a permanent.
+They do however have a lot of experienced Premier League players in their side like Charlie Austin, Kieran Gibbs Branislav Ivanovic and Chris Brunt.

 At the end of last season, rumours were circulating that Newcastle was in line for a huge financial takeover.
 One so big that they were being linked with the very best players in the world.
 However, much to the disappointment of their fans, this has fallen through now.

 Last season they came 13th, so its a surprise to see them as one of the favourites for the drop.
-They haven’t lost any big names yet and have brought in Jeff Hendricks on a free from Burnley.
+They are 13th again currently but can’t find any consistency.
+Newcastle have won two, lost two and drawn one.
+They cant afford to lose nearly have their games otherwise they will be in a relegation fight come May.